ml-in-barcelona/fullstack-reason-react-demo/README.md

 ## Problems

 - This demo relies on a few technologies/features that aren't polished.
 For now (dune, Melange and server-reason-react) are patched to specific versions from Github commit hashes.
 Check [esy.json](./esy.json) for exact versions.
-- **editor support**.
-Currently there's no editor support in the `shared` folder.
-Haven't played much with it and I'm not sure if is doable to have proper support with `copy_files`.
-Other methods of compilation (vlib) can have better support.
-After [ocaml/dune/pull/6476](https://github.com/ocaml/dune/pull/6476) it can be smooth.